descoped/psycopg-toolkit/docs/database.md

     password="mypassword"
 )

-# Create and initialize database
+# Initialize database with connection pool
 db = Database(settings)
 await db.init_db()

 # Use the database
 async with db.connection() as conn:
-    # Your database operations here
-    pass
+    async with conn.cursor() as cur:
+        await cur.execute("SELECT * FROM mytable")
+        results = await cur.fetchall()

-# Cleanup
+# Cleanup when done
 await db.cleanup()
 ```